tejasvajaitly/fm/README.md

 ## Additional Notes
 Make sure you have Xcode installed, as it's required for iOS development.
 Ensure your Flutter SDK is up to date by running flutter upgrade.
 If you encounter any issues, refer to the Flutter documentation, Cocoapods documentation, or search for solutions online.
-You can also reach out to our team for support.
+You can also reach out to me for support.